Is a Keuring machine the same as an espresso machine and can a Keurig machine make a good espresso? Here’s what you want to know.

-A Keurig machine is not capable of brewing espresso.
-The differences in brewing method and the size of the coffee grounds, means the Keurig is more suited for brewing larger cups (4-12 oz.) while an espresso machine brews 1 or 2 oz. cups.
-An espresso machine extracts grounds much faster.
+A Keurig machine is not capable of making proper espresso.
+Espresso and Keurig machines brew coffee very differently.
+The differences in brew method, mean the Keurig is more suited for brewing larger cups (4-12 oz.) while an espresso machine brews much stronger and concentrated 1 or 2 oz. cups.

-You can find out why a Keurig doesn’t make espresso and how you can make something stronger with it.
+You can find out why a Keurig doesn’t make espresso and how you can make something stronger with it below.

 Espresso is a very concentrated small amount of coffee.
 It’s not possible to make this with a keurig machine because the coffee grounds and machine are not set up to do this.
 It’s possible to get very strong bitter coffee from a Keurig but it won’t be espresso.